 STEP 1) A typewritten, signed complaint should be filed with the faculty member or administrator who is closest to the source of the complaint except for course and grade appeals.
-Course and grade appeals must be initiated on the appropriate form within 30 working days of the beginning of the subsequent term unless the student does not enroll, in which case initiation must be within 30 calendar days.
+Course and grade appeals must be initiated on the appropriate form within 10 working days of the beginning of the subsequent term.
 The Grade Appeal Form must be picked up in the office of the vice president for academic affairs.
 Complaints not resolved at one level should be presented to those at increasingly higher levels of responsibility and authority as outlined above.